Wake up Sid: Former Karnataka CM naps during debate on motion of trust

 The leader has been the brunt of several jokes in the past due to his habit of dozing off in the public.
 Several videos of him in the act are there on the social media.

-The debate that put the chief minister Outrage asleep was over the debate on motion of trust.
+The debate that put the former chief minister outrage asleep was over the debate on motion of trust.

 Is Governor within his rights to direct Karnataka Speaker, CM to hold floor test?